telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-systemjs.md

 The following list describes the prerequisites for this tutorial:

 * Review the Angular Report Viewer [Requirements]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/angular-report-viewer-overview%}#requirements).

 * A running application that hosts a Reporting REST service at address /api/reports.
 For more information, see [Telerik Reporting REST Services]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}).

 * Copy of the "Product Catalog.trdp" report file from __[TelerikReporting_InstallDir]\ReportDesigner\Examples__ in the folder used by the  [ReportFileResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportFileResolver) in the Reporting REST service implementation.

-* Entry with the default connection string used by Telerik Reporting sample reports in the __web.config__ file of the project hosting the Reporting REST service:
+* Entry with the default connection string used by Telerik Reporting sample reports in the `web.config`/`appsettings.json` file of the project hosting the Reporting REST service.

-      ````xml
+XML-based configuration file:

+      ````XML
 <connectionStrings>
      <add name="Telerik.Reporting.Examples.CSharp.Properties.Settings.TelerikConnectionString"
                 connectionString="Data Source=(local);Initial Catalog=AdventureWorks;Integrated Security=SSPI"